blu-base/unattended-debian-installer/README.md

 # Building an Unattended Debian Installation ISO

-The Debian Installer which is run during manual installation can be automized.
+The Debian Installer which is run during manual installation can be automatized.
 This process requires a so-called preseed, which contains answers to the dialogs which require input.